Brilliantcrank/airbag-industries/content/content-sources-to-consume.md

 title = "backlog"

 +++
-An ever-evolving list of journals, magazines, and news sources I consume for work and otherwise.
-I'm always looking for more interesting publications.
+An ever-evolving list of journals, magazines, and news sources consumed for work and otherwise.
+I'm always looking for more interesting publications—especially magazines.

 **
 Following